Light controller with PIR sensor

 This is an IoT ceiling light controller which includes an HC-SR501 PIR motion sensor.
 It is built around a Wemos D1 mini (ESP8266 breakout board), which controls a homemade TRIAC breakout board.
 TRIACs provide the advantage of switching devices on and off silently, as opposed to a mechanical relay.

 The system is powered from the same AC lines as the lights, thanks to an embedded AC-DC converter.
 This removes the need for an additional power supply.

-Due to the configuration of my lights, I had no access to wires that I could cut and feed into the system so I had to hack LED libulbs so as to use its socket to get powr lines out while the output of the controller feeds back int the remaining of the bulb.
+Due to the configuration of my lights, I had no access to wires that I could easily feed into the system.
+To circumvent this issue, I hacked a LED lightbulb so as to use its socket to get powr lines out while the output of the controller feeds back int the remaining of the bulb.

 - Wemos D1 mini

 - AC-DC converter